kennetvu/rxjs-web-chapter/README.md

-# RxJS boilerplate
+# RxJS for web chapter
-Boilerplate for building RxJS application

-### Version
-1.0.0
+RxJS application built on [RxJS boilerplate](https://github.com/kennetvu/rxjs-boilerplate) for demo purposes.

+Built as a multipage application with use of:
+- RxJS
+- Webpack
+- Babel
+- Bulma
+- Font-awesome

+Using webpack-dev-server to serve files.

 ### Requirements
 - Node 6+
 - Yarn(latest) / npm(3.0+)

-### Npm dependencies
-- Webpack 2
-- Webpack dev server
-- RxJS

 ### Installation
 Install dependencies (Webpack, Babel, RxJS 5)